wethod/learning-center-source/content/pipeline/index.md

 To access a project timeline go to:
-_Pipeline > Projects > Select a project from the list > Click "more options" button in the bottom-right corner > Select "Timeline" from the list._
+_Pipeline > Projects > Select a project from the list > Click "Timeline" button in the bottom-right corner._